teadocs/numpy-cn/docs/reference/arrays/ndarray.md

 The following attributes contain information about the memory layout of the array:

+method | description
+---|---
 [ndarray.flags](generated/numpy.ndarray.flags.html#numpy.ndarray.flags) | Information about the memory layout of the array.
----|---
 [ndarray.shape](generated/numpy.ndarray.shape.html#numpy.ndarray.shape) | Tuple of array dimensions.
 [ndarray.strides](generated/numpy.ndarray.strides.html#numpy.ndarray.strides) | Tuple of bytes to step in each dimension when traversing an array.
 [ndarray.ndim](generated/numpy.ndarray.ndim.html#numpy.ndarray.ndim) | Number of array dimensions.